jManAscending/DnDHouseRules/README.md

 ## Fallen Classes
 If a Paladin, Cleric, or Warlock loses the favor of an entity that granted them powers, the player may have those powers stripped away.
 All the character's levels in the relevent class will be replaced by one level of a "Fallen x" class.
 The "Fallen x" class will include every nonmagical class feature the character had gained up until that point, including HP and Hit Dice, but not including Proficiency Bonus.
 Subsequently gained levels in other classes will not grant new HP or Hit Dice until the character has surpassed the character level at which they fell, nor will they grant ASIs until the new classes' ASIs outnumber the ASIs they had under the first class.
 If the character does not already have levels in any other classes at the time they fall, they do not need to meet the ability score prerequisites to multiclass into any other class, but must still have a valid roleplay reason to take the new class.

+As Demigods, your power is intrinsic, and cannot be taken away by the patron who promoted you.
+However, beware pissing them off, as they are still more powerful than you.

 ## Firearms
 Firearms in this campaign are based around the type of firearm used in Matt's Gunslinger subclass.
 For right now, the firearm table in the 1.3 Gunslinger sheet is the canon firearm table for the setting.

 ## Hit Points
-When rolling a hit die on a level up, if the die lands on a 1, you may reroll it until it lands on anything else.
+~~When rolling a hit die on a level up, if the die lands on a 1, you may reroll it until it lands on anything else.~~

+You are demigods; your HP is maxed.

 ## Identifying Magic Items
 An Arcana check may reveal whether an item has magical properties or not, and sometimes part of the nature of the magic if the effects are readily apparent.
 Focusing on an item over a short rest does not reveal the nature of the item unless you attune to it.